rachelwhitton/arity/README.md

 ## Installation using MAMP

 ### Setup
-* Go to Languages PHP and make sure 7.0.x or higher is the default version.
+* Go to Languages > PHP and make sure 7.0.x or higher is the default version.
 Take note of which version of PHP you chose.
+* In Languages > PHP, click “Make this version available on the command line”.
 * Optional.
-Go to Languages PHP and make sure Extensions "Xdebug" is checked.
+Go to Languages > PHP and make sure Extensions "Xdebug" is checked.
 This will provide better options for error debugging.

 ### Add MAMP PHP to your path
 See [https://indigotree.co.uk/getting-wp-cli-work-mamp](https://indigotree.co.uk/getting-wp-cli-work-mamp)